back

 It brought lots of questions: "Did you ever heared something about an acoustic image?
 No?" and "How many acoustic institutes worldwide would research on such things?"

 We found, that 1994 were approximately 1800 acoustic institutes in the world, most of them working at so called "beamforming" questions.
 "Why didn`t they do their job? - Why we? - What have we done?" we asked us.
 Nobody of us had studied acoustics.
 We were newcomers in the field.
-Very slowly we realized, that we opened a new scentific field.
+Very slowly we realized, that we opened a new scientific field.
 So we proceed.

-The preamplifier for the first acoustic image.
 Developed as 8-channel EEG-preamplifier for EEG-experiments (V.2, 1995) with EEG-adapter on top.
 Left: "Trigger-Box" for electric stimuli and the "Power Supply"

 Pilot Version of the Amplifier